-We realize this isn’t what everyone does in politics, but if you’re going to read the information you find here at afelection.info, we want you to know who we are, what we want, and what we’ll be doing here, so you can evaluate it properly.
+We realize this isn’t what everyone does in politics, but if you’re going to read the information and analysis you find here at afelection.info, we want you to know who we are, what we want, and what we’ll be doing here, so you can evaluate it properly.

 Who We Are

-We are not affiliated with or funded by any candidate or his campaign.
+We are not affiliated with or funded by any candidate or campaign.
 No candidate approves what we post here.
 Some candidates may like it, but probably not all of them.

 What We Want